karthik-ballullaya/Planner-React-Redux-Firebase/README.md

 ## Install firebase-tools globally
 "npm install -g firebase-tools"

+## Initialize firebase project in firebase
-## Initialize a firebase project in firebase page paste the confiurations to the /marioplan/src/config/fbConfigExample.js and rename the file to fbConfig.js
+Initialize a firebase project in firebase page paste the configurations to the /marioplan/src/config/fbConfigExample.js and rename the file to fbConfig.js

 ## "npm start" should start the project now!!